 When you complete your Free Application for Federal Student Aid (FAFSA) for the coming year, indicate that you would like to receive work-study.
 Not everyone that requests work-study will receive it, as it is based on need and the College has a limited dollar amount to distribute.

 If you receive your award letter and work-study is awarded for a semester(s) then you can proceed to the next step of looking for an actual Work-Study position on campus.

 How can I view available Work-Study jobs?

-Work-study positions are posted alongside off-campus positions in HFC Job Leads.
+Work-study positions are posted alongside off-campus positions in Handshake.
 Only students who are eligible for work-study will be able to apply for these positions.
 All on campus work-study positions will have HFC Career Services listed as the Employer.
 If you see one that interests you, see below for instructions to apply.

 I’ve been awarded Work-Study Funding.
 How can I apply for a Work-Study job?

 You must have work-study funding in order to apply for a work-study position.
 If you are uncertain, log into HFC Self-Service, and view your financial aid award letter to confirm that you received work-study funding and the exact dollar amount awarded for the semester in which you are applying.
 You will need the dollar amount when you fill out your application.